-''' Objective-C

-id<EXDerivedPrx> derived = (id<EXDerivedPrx>)base; // Wrong! '''
+Objective-C id<EXDerivedPrx> derived = (id<EXDerivedPrx>)base; // Wrong!

-Both checkedCast and uncheckedCast call autorelease on the proxy they return so, if you want to prevent the proxy from being deallocated once the enclosing autorelease pool is drained, you must call retain on the returned proxy.
+When not using ARC, both checkedCast and uncheckedCast call autorelease on the proxy they return so, if you want to prevent the proxy from being deallocated once the enclosing autorelease pool is drained, you must call retain on the returned proxy.